Announcement on the portal website of the Baoji Municipal People’s Government Announcement on the adjustment of the risk level of the epidemic in some areas of the city-breakinglatest.news-Breaking Latest News

 Views:

-According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on Response to the New Coronary Pneumonia Epidemic has studied and decided that since the date of publication, the city will add 5 new high-risk areas and 5 medium-risk areas.
-6, specifically:
+According to the relevant regulations of the Joint Prevention and Control Mechanism of the State Council, and after a comprehensive assessment by the municipal expert group, the Municipal Leading Group (Headquarters) on Response to the New Coronary Pneumonia Epidemic has studied and decided that since the date of publication, the city will add 2 new high-risk areas and 2 medium-risk areas.
+3, 2 high-risk areas are adjusted to medium-risk areas, and 4 medium-risk areas are adjusted to low-risk areas, specifically:

-3. Shoushan Street Office, Meixian County, Fengquan Road Cross Old Seat Casserole String Shop
+2. Shoushan Street Office, Meixian County, Wudao Fresh Wugu Health Fish Powder Shop

+4. Adjust the medium risk area to the low risk area (4)

 Special announcement.